-- Define and solve the problems involved in the optimum use of diagnostic radiology.
+- To define the problems involved in the optimum use of diagnostic radiology.

 For this purpose diagnostic radiology studies should be carried out in the Region in order to obtain information concerning their utilization, productivity, and efficacy.

-Training programs for intermediate-level technicians should be initiated in various countries of the Region, and access to centers of excellence abroad should be facilitated for advanced training. - Provide the basic professional and technical staff necessary to give radiotherapeutic services to those patients requiring them.
-One qualified radiotherapist for every 400 new cancer patients who require radiation therapy, one medical radiation physicist for every 800 new patients, and one qualified radiotherapy technician for every 400 new patients should be provided.
+Training programs for intermediate-level technicians should be initiated in various countries of the Region, and access to centers of excellence abroad should be facilitated for advanced training.

+- To provide the basic professional and technical staff necessary to give radiotherapeutic services to those patients who require them.

+An increase should be made every year, if possible, of one qualified radiotherapist for every 400 new cancer patients who require radiation therapy, one medical radiation physicist for every 800 new patients, and one qualified radiotherapy technician for every 400 new patients.
 This would be according to the possible means of each country.

-- Maintain the quality of existing services in nuclear medicine, for which purpose the importation and distribution of radioisotopes should be centralized and customs procedures should be facilitated. - Offer annual courses or seminars in countries where nuclear medicine services are advanced, and provide training fellowships for countries which do not yet have activities in this area. - Provide a basic radiation protection program in each country of the Region, for which purpose it is necessary to: - a) Identify and evaluate the existing sources of radiation and institute any necessary legislative or regulatory measures. - b) Train personnel necessary for evaluation or radiation hazards and enforce control measures. - Establish a national health radiophysics laboratory in each country to provide personal radiation dosimetry services for occupationally exposed individuals. - Establish at the country level an institution or agency for the surveillance of every installation which utilizes ionizing radiation. - Establish in the countries programs to measure radioactivity of the environment, including the parameters which are considered more significant in each country. - Train the professional and technical personnel needed in various situations where radiation affects health, through the establishment of educational centers in Latin America and the Caribbean for training and research in each of the following disciplines: radiotherapy, nuclear medicine, radiobiology, and radiation protection. - Strengthen coordination among the national and international agencies concerned with health and radiation through the establishment of high-level joint commissions.
+- To maintain the quality of existing services in nuclear medicine.

+To do this the importation and distribution of radioisotopes should be centralized and customs procedures should be facilitated.

+Annual courses or seminars should be conducted in countries where nuclear medicine services are advanced, and training fellowships should be provided for countries which do not yet have activities in this area.

+- To provide a basic radiation protection program in each country of the Region.

+For this purpose the existing sources of radiation should be identified and evaluated and any necessary legislative or regulatory measures should be instituted.

+Personnel necessary for evaluation or radiation hazards and enforcement of control measures must be trained.

+A national health radiophysics laboratory should be established in each country to provide personal radiation dosimetry services for occupationally exposed individuals.

+- Establish at the country level an institution or agency for the surveillance of every installation which utilizes ionizing radiation. - Establish in the countries programs to measure radioactivity of the environment, including the parameters which are considered more significant in each country. - To train the professional and technical personnel needed in various situations where radiation affects health through the establishment of educational centers in Latin America and the Caribbean for training and research in each of the following disciplines: radiotherapy, nuclear medicine, radiobiology, and radiation protection. - To strengthen coordination among the national and international agencies concerned with health and radiation through the establishment of high-level joint commissions.